ipsusu/IpsusuGShade/README.md

 ## How do I use the Ipsusu Presets?

 The Ipsusu GShade presets are included by default with your GShade install.
-You can download the latest version <a href="https://github.com/Mortalitas/GShade/releases/latest/download/GShade.Latest.Installer.exe">here</a>.
+You can download the latest version of GShade <a href="https://github.com/Mortalitas/GShade/releases/latest/download/GShade.Latest.Installer.exe">here</a>.

 You can find them in the <b>gshade-presets\Ipsusu\ </b> folder (just scroll down a bit and click the "Ipsusu" folder).
 Click any of the .ini presets to enable them.
 Click the two dots at the top (the "..") to go back to the main folder if you would like to swap to another creator's preset.